 The most effective, and free, method of getting messages out to your target audience is telling the press about what you are doing, in the hope that they will publicise it to their readers, listeners or viewers.
 It may be a good idea to contact your local council's press department to see what help they can offer you and any protocols you will need to follow.
 If they are happy for you to produce and distribute the press release yourself, see below for hints and tips on writing a press release and on contacting journalists.
-Alternatively, please feel free to contact Miriam Morris (email@example.com) who will be happy to give you advice and contact details for your local press.
+Alternatively, please feel free to contact Keara (email@example.com) who will be happy to give you advice and contact details for your local press.
 For Bookbug Week, we produce a template press release that you can adapt which is available to download from our website.

 Creating a Press Release:

 - At the top of the email write PRESS RELEASE in block capitals, followed by FOR IMMEDIATE RELEASE if this is the case or EMBARGOED UNTIL plus relevant date and time.

 - Write a catchy headline to create interest without exclamation marks or exaggerations.
 Puns work well, e.g. Book in for a Great Author Event

 - The first paragraph should be a short summary of the announcement.

 The body of the press release should contain the following information:

 - Give details of any well-known local names, dignitaries or celebrities who are involved in the story or support the project.